-The Chiefs and the Royals enjoy a fiercely loyal following despite some down times for both in the recent past — though both teams have flipped that narrative on its head, with the city celebrating both World Series and Super Bowl titles in a five-year span.
+The Chiefs and the Royals enjoy a fiercely loyal following despite some down times for both in the recent past — though both teams have flipped that narrative on its head, with the city celebrating both World Series and Super Bowl titles over the last decade.

 And fans have embraced the region’s MLS outfit, Sporting K.C., which won the league championship in 2013.

 If you come to Kansas City for a sports travel vacation, you’ll find an enthusiastic atmosphere when the topic of their teams comes up, for sure.
 But you’ll also have plenty to do before the games, so bring a sense of curiosity and a huge appetite.